The Increasing Cybersecurity Attacks in Africa

 Conducting Vulnerability Assessments and Penetration Testing

 Regular vulnerability assessments and penetration testing are critical to identifying and addressing potential security weaknesses.
-By simulating cyber attacks, financial institutions can evaluate the effectiveness of their defences and implement necessary improvements to mitigate risks.
+By simulating cyber attacks, financial institutions can evaluate the effectiveness of their defenses and implement necessary improvements to mitigate risks.

 Final Thoughts